 Well in advance of the submission of the completed dissertation to the department, the student and the adviser(s) should discuss possible Second Readers and Examiners with the DGS.
-Students should follow the recommendations of their adviser about the timing of these discussions, and both students and advisers should be mindful that many faculty members will require significant advance notice in order to serve as Second Reader for a dissertation; in some cases, the same will be true for a prospective Examiner (more below).
+Students should follow the recommendations of their adviser about the timing of these discussions, and both students and advisers should be mindful that many faculty members will require significant advance notice in order to serve as Second Reader for a dissertation; in some cases, the same will be true for prospective Examiners (more below).

 Once the dissertation has been approved by the adviser(s), the student submits one unbound hard copy and a PDF version of the completed work to the Graduate Program Administrator.
 After that, the DGS, working in consultation with the student and the adviser or co-advisers, will appoint a Second Reader who will read the final dissertation and, like the adviser (First Reader), submit a Reader's Report.
 For co-advised dissertations, only one of the two advisers will submit a Reader's Report.
+External readers must be approved by the Graduate School prior to dissertation submission.
+At least one of the principal readers must be from the Department of German.